FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ## Overview

-This code can be used to repair the elusive case in event logs, i.e. (missing) case IDs of an event log are determined using a transformer model.
+This project provides a method to repair elusive cases in event logs by determining missing case IDs using a Transformer model.

 ## Table of Contents